Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: Tractable Decision Optimization in Heterogeneous Systems

 \subsubsection{Large number of clusters ($N_{c}\gg 1$)}

-In this case we approximate the false alarm and missed detection probabilities of the decision of the FC by Propositions \ref{prop:upper_FC_error_FA} and \ref{prop:upper_FC_error_MD} that are achieved by applying the improved Bennet's inequality. \begin{proposition} Let
+In this case we approximate the false alarm and missed detection probabilities of the decision of the FC by Propositions \ref{prop:upper_FC_error_FA} and \ref{prop:upper_FC_error_MD} that are achieved by applying the improved Bennet's inequality.
+Interestingly, Propositions \ref{prop:upper_FC_error_FA} and \ref{prop:upper_FC_error_MD} establish concentration inequalities that consider \textit{both} the detection error of a cluster and its probability of successful communication with the FC. \begin{proposition} Let